 The island of Crete has always had a world renowned cuisine, with many years of incoming tourism causing the Cretan chefs and cooks to keep innovating the traditional dishes of their respective area.
 For it is true that although most dishes can be found all over the island, some traditional recipes are more region-specific, varying from village to village.
 Keeping all this in mind, Cretan cuisine is very similar to the typical Greek gastronomy however there are some core differences such as the amount of use of animal derived products.
 Cretan recipes are more inclined towards natural sources and although animal products are often used as well it is not as prominent as in traditional Greek cuisine.

-Many of the options above, such as Graviera, are also eaten as appetizers but the most popular of Cretan appetizers is Dakos, with either a slice of soaked bread or a large piece of rusk topped with crushed tomatoes and then either Feta cheese or Myzithra, and on top of that herbs such as dried oregano and black pepper, while we’re at it why not add some olives on the side.
+Many of the options above, such as Graviera, are also eaten as appetizers but the most popular of Cretan appetizers is Dakos, a large piece of soaked rusk topped with crushed tomatoes and either Feta cheese or Myzithra, and on top of that herbs such as dried oregano and black pepper, while we’re at it why not add some olives on the side.
 These appetizers are perfectly combined with some traditional Raki or Tsikoudia, two of the most popular alcoholic Cretan drinks.